METHODS OF THE CRAFT

-Next, any necessary holes are drilled while the steel is soft, and pre-grinding is performed to remove the bulk of the material from the edge of the blade.
-This saves work after heat treat and establishes a center line for the edge.
+Next, any necessary holes are drilled while the steel is soft, and pre-grinding is performed to remove the bulk of the material from the blade's edge.
+This saves work after heat treat and establishes a centerline for the edge.

 At this stage, the steel is normalized in preparation for heat treat.
 Normalizing refines the "grain structure" of the steel and prepares it for hardening by essentially making it as fine as possible.

-Hardening changes the state of the steel into a new, very hard material called Martensite.
+Hardening changes the state of the steel into a new, incredibly hard material called Martensite.
 This is the basis of a sharp knife.

-A very hard knife will hold a great edge, but will be quite brittle and prone to chipping.
-To help make the knife tougher without sacrificing too much hardness, the knife is tempered a number of times at around 400° to increase the ductility of the steel.
+A very hard knife will hold a great edge but will be quite brittle and prone to chipping.
+To help make the knife tougher without sacrificing too much hardness, the knife is tempered several times at around 400° to increase the steel's ductility.

 One of the final steps to create a blade is finish grinding.
-This is one of the most critical steps where hardened steel is ground away and the knife is thinned out to create what is called the "geometry" of the edge.
-The thinner a knife is, the less material you are trying to push out the the way as the edge cuts into food.
+This is one of the most critical steps where hardened steel is ground away, and the knife is thinned out to create what is called the "geometry" of the edge.
+The thinner a knife is, the less material you are trying to push out of the way as the edge cuts into food.

 When the blade is finished, all that's left is to build a handle to make the knife functional.
-All sorts of different materials can be used for this, I personally prefer stabilized woods or composite materials like Micarta or Carbon Fiber to build up a sandwich bonded with epoxy and mechanically secured with bolts.
-Once the glue is cured, the handle is shaped, sanded and finished with a wax.
+All sorts of different materials can be used for this; I personally prefer stabilized woods or composite materials like Micarta or Carbon Fiber to build up a sandwich bonded with epoxy and mechanically secured with bolts.
+Once the glue is cured, the handle is shaped, sanded, and finished with wax.